vandersonmota/fcreplay/README.md

 ## Optional: Google cloud
 Fcreplay is designed to run on google cloud

 ### A few more notes:
-To trigger OBS the screen is captured, looking for a the split windows and then checking for differences in the screen capture.
-Without memory inspection it doesn't seem like there is a way to tell when the emulator has started playing the replay.

-Because fightcade doesn't have the ability to record to a video file you need to use some sort of capture software.

-For this project [Open Broadcaster Software](https://obsproject.com/) is used to encode the video.
+To trigger recording the file `started.inf` is checked.
+If the file exists then pyautogui is used to start recording the avi file(s)

-The i3 window manager is used to ensure that the fcadefbneo window is always in the same place, and have preconfigured OBS to record that area.
+The i3 window manager is used to ensure that the fcadefbneo window is always in the same place.

 This is all done in a headless X11 session

 ## Todo
  - Better exception handling.
- - Better capturing of OBS and Wine output.
- - Find something that might be more lightweight than OBS.
-   - ffmpeg with x11 capturing was attempted, but the framerate was unacceptible
  - Thumbnails are generated but not used

 ## Requirements